Moms Who Can't Breastfeed Can't Breastfeed?

 any normal breastfeeding problem, but because they are just unable.

-These are mothers that have tried everything, they have tried to get help and
+These are mothers that have tried everything, they have been attempting to get help and

 have still not been able to breastfeed.
 There is not enough support out

 there for them, and they feel terribly depressed because of this.
 If this sounds like you, then I hope that

 you will find some sort of encouragement from knowing that you are not the

 Here are some stories of other moms with the same problem…